trang-nguyenn/Algorithms/String/32-longest-valid-parentheses.md

 4. Counter solution

 ### Stack
-Intuition: the stack store the indices of invalid parentheses.
+**Intuition**: the stack store the indices of invalid parentheses.
 The space between those invalid parentheses are the length of valid substrings of parentheses

 ```python
 class Solution(object):